-The Company is a wholly owned subsidiary of Eurobank Ergasias S.A., a listed entity in Greece, and has used the exemption offered by IFRS10 "Consolidated Financial Statements" paragraph 4 and did not prepare consolidated financial statements.
+The Company is a wholly owned subsidiary of Eurobank Ergasias S.A., a listed entity in Greece, and has used the exemption offered in paragraph 4 of International Financial Reporting Standard (IFRS) 10 "Consolidated Financial Statements" and did not prepare consolidated financial statements.
 Preparation of consolidated financial statements was not required due to the availability of the consolidated financial statements of Eurobank Ergarsias S.A. into which the results and financial position of the Company are consolidated.
 This is also in compliance with the Cyprus Companies Law Cap.113.